 Just as your troop completes warm-up hikes prior to a week-long backpacking trip, every troop meeting, cook-out, and camping trip helps prepare Scouts for a great summer camp.
 Please take a moment to read through this book and get yourself and your Scouts acquainted with some of our program offerings.
 Please keep in mind that this book is a guide and every individual Scout's summer camp experience should be unique.

-Please Note: Sierra Expeditions High Adventure programs are not operating during the 2022 season due to the damage from the Windy Fire.
+Please Note: Sierra Expeditions High Adventure programs are not operating during the 2023 season.
 We look forward to bringing these programs back in future seasons!

 I. BEFORE COMING TO CAMP

 RESERVATIONS AND CAMP FEES